Mariners Spring Training

 Practice Fields

-The training complexes for both teams are adjacent to the main stadium, running parallel to the first base line.
+The training complexes for both teams are adjacent to the main stadium, running parallel to its first base line (Mariners) and then extending beyond it (Padres).
+Each contains six full-sized fields and all of them have covered bleachers for spectators.

-Gates for the practice fields open to the public at 9:15 a.m. and remain open until early afternoon.
+Gates for the practice fields open to the public at 9:00 a.m.

 Types of Seating